davdar/maam/writeup/pldi15.markdown

 Second, this Galois connection serves to _transport other Galois connections_.
 For example, given concrete and abstract versions of `Val`, we carry `CVal α⇄γ AVal` through the Galois connection to establish `CΣ α⇄γ AΣ`.

-A collecting-semantics execution of our interpreter is defined as:
+A collecting-semantics execution of our interpreter is defined as the least-fixed-point of `step` transported through the Galois connection.
 `````indent```````````````````````````````````````
 μ(X). ς₀ ⊔ X ⊔ γ(step)(X)
 ``````````````````````````````````````````````````